 Of course, not all businesses can enable a work-from-home policy.
 Employees who need to be physically present at the office can’t afford to work remotely.
 In such events, HRs need to reduce the office population.
 With more people working at home, employees who have to come in don’t have to worry about getting the virus from their co-workers.

 Note: For high-risk areas, postpone any work that requires being on-site or physically present and ask these employees to work from home.
 The wellbeing of your team is crucial and by limiting movement, you can avoid the virus from spreading to your employees.

 If you’re not sure how to take your in-office team remote, we’re here to help!
-Here’s a quick 10 step
+Here’s a quick 10 step guide:

 10 Steps to Convert Your Team Into a Remote Working Team